Load Balancing

 maxSessions

-Set this value to 0 to ignore it.
+Set to 0 to disable this check.

 maxMemory

-Set this value to 0 to ignore it.
+Set to 0 to disable this check.

 maxCPU

-Set this value to 0 to ignore it.
+Set to 0 to disable this check.

 returnCode